 “Most guests of Indian Excursions spend two nights in Delhi, with a full day dedicated to sightseeing.
 Our day typically begins in Old Delhi with a rickshaw ride through Chandni Chowk.
-It’s not a soft landing and is a fascinating assault on the senses.
-As you’re whisked through narrow lanes you’ll take in new sights, sounds, smells… all the while, your rickshaw-wallah (driver) will be skilfully dodging cows and motorbikes!
+It’s not a soft landing(!) but a fascinating assault on the senses.
+As you’re whisked through narrow lanes you’ll take in new sights, sounds, smells… all the while, your rickshaw-wallah (driver) will be skilfully dodging cows and motorbikes.
 Old Delhi is crowded and hectic but this is all part of the charm and its best to just immerse yourself in the experience.
-We disembark our rickshaw at Khari Baoli, Asia’s largest spice market, before then exploring the Jama Masjid.
+We disembark our rickshaw at Khari Baoli, Asia’s largest spice market, before exploring the Jama Masjid.
 Built by the Mughal Emperor Shah Jahan (he also built the Taj Mahal), the Jama Masjid is India’s largest mosque and a colossal sandstone structure.
 The courtyard can hold up to 25,000 devotees!
 From the top, there’s a splendid view of Old Delhi.”

 “Also located in Old Delhi is the Red Fort, though I don’t recommend scheduling a stop there unless you have two days or more to hand.
 The reason for this, is that you’ll see a much finer example of the same design in Agra.
-There’s so much to see and do in Delhi that I’d recommend focusing your time elsewhere.
+There’s so much to see and do in Delhi that I recommend focusing your time elsewhere.

-For those who’d really like to get to know Old Delhi and/or contribute to charity during their stay, I would recommend including the Salaam Baalak Trust’s walking tour.
+For those who’d really like to get to know Old Delhi or contribute to charity during their stay, I recommend including the Salaam Baalak Trust’s walking tour.
 This organisation provide food, shelter and education to children living on the streets.
 Several of their children have been trained in guiding and now lead walks around the backstreets of Old Delhi, showing this world through their eyes.
 The walks are a great opportunity for the children to improve their English skills.
 Several of our past guests have done this and found it very inspiring.
 The walk lasts about an hour and a half and I would accompany you too.”

-“After lunch (I’d recommend Rendezvous or Pindi, both are conveniently located and regularly enjoyed by guests of Indian Excursions), we then head to Humayun’s Tomb, taking a scenic route through India Gate (a massive red sandstone arch, built to commemorate the Indian and British soldiers who died in World War I, and those who fell in battle in the North-West Frontier Province and the Third Afghan War) and Rashtrapati Bhavan (designed by Sir Edwin Lutyens as the British Viceroy’s Palace, Rashtrapati Bhavan is now the official residence of the President of India).”
+“After lunch (I recommend Rendezvous or Pindi, both are conveniently located and regularly enjoyed by guests of Indian Excursions), we then head to Humayun’s Tomb, taking a scenic route through India Gate (a massive red sandstone arch, built to commemorate the Indian and British soldiers who died in World War I, and those who fell in battle in the North-West Frontier Province and the Third Afghan War) and Rashtrapati Bhavan (designed by Sir Edwin Lutyens as the British Viceroy’s Palace, Rashtrapati Bhavan is now the official residence of the President of India).”

 “Humayun’s tomb is a must when in Delhi and is a great introduction to the Mughal architecture you’ll be exploring in Agra.
-This 16th century tomb launched a new architectural era of Persian influence in India, culminating in the Taj Mahal and Fatehpur Sikri.
+This 16th-century tomb launched a new architectural era of Persian influence in India, culminating in the Taj Mahal and Fatehpur Sikri.

 We end the day at Qutab Minar – one of Delhi’s most iconic landmarks.
-Constructed as far back as 1193, this striking tower is 72 metres high with 376 steps, and is the tallest stone tower in India.”
+Constructed as far back as 1193, this striking spire is 72 metres high with 376 steps, and is the tallest stone tower in India.”

 And Singh’s top tips for our guests in Delhi?

 “At places of worship like the Jama Masjid, we need to remove our shoes before entering.
-If wearing sandals, I would recommend carrying a pair of socks with you in your bag, as the floor can be hot and dusty.
+If wearing sandals, I recommend carrying a pair of socks with you in your bag, as the floor can be hot and dusty (while locals typically go barefoot, clean socks are acceptable).
 Even better, bring along the complimentary slippers from your hotel room!”

-Where would Singh recommend for shopping?
+Where does Singh recommend for shopping?

 And his recommended places to stay?